-- Download the Hyperscale tar file (delphix-hyperscale-masking-15.0.0.tar.gz) from download.delphix.com. - You must create a user that has permission to install Podman and Podman Compose. - Install Podman on VM.
+- Download the Hyperscale tar file (delphix-hyperscale-masking-x.0.0.tar.gz) from download.delphix.com (where x.0.0 should be changed to the version of Hyperscale being installed). - You must create a user that has permission to install Podman and Podman Compose. - Install Podman on VM.
 The minimum supported podman version is 4.4.1.